- Scan their software for potential security issues and violations of organizational policy.

 Endor Labs supports fetching and scanning dependencies from private RubyGems package registries.
 Endor Labs will fetch resources from authenticated endpoints and perform the scan, allowing you to view the resolved dependencies and findings.
 See RubyGems package manager integrations for more information on configuring private registries.Run a scan

-Perform a scan to get visibility into your software composition and resolve dependencies.Understand the scan process
+Perform a scan to get visibility into your software composition and resolve dependencies.If you use Endor Labs with an EU tenant, use

 Endor Labs looks forGemfile, *.gemspec, and Gemfile.lock files to find and monitor the dependency activity.